Is-hitaDey/Portfolio/README.md

 ### Running Locally

-The steps to run the portfolio locally depend on how it was built.
-Here are a few common scenarios:
+The steps to run the portfolio locally :

-- **Static HTML/CSS/JS:** Simply open the `index.html` file in your web browser.

-- **With a development server (e.g., using npm scripts):**
-    If your `package.json` file has a `start` script, you can run:
-    ```bash
-    npm start
-    # or
-    yarn start
-    ```
-    This will usually start a local development server and open the portfolio in your browser.
-Check the `package.json` file for the specific command.

 - **Using React + Vite framework's CLI :**
     Refer to the documentation of your chosen framework for instructions on running the development server.
 For example: